UBC-MDS/DSCI524_group_22/README.md

 ## License

-`better_lr` was created by Sam Fo, Jing Wen, Andy Zhang.
+`lr_cd` was created by Sam Fo, Jing Wen, Andy Zhang.
 It is licensed under the terms of the MIT license.

+## Contributors

+Sam Fo for data generation
+Jing Wen for visualization
+Andy Zhang for algorithm

 ## Credits